Preston North End F.C.: History

-Following the Baxi sell-off and the departure of Moyes to Everton in 2002, the team was established at second tier level through the 2000s but more problems arose at the end of the decade with an HM Revenue and Customs winding-up order in 2010 and relegation to the third tier in 2011.
+Following the Baxi sell-off and the departure of Moyes to Everton in 2002, the team was established at second-tier level through the 2000s but more problems arose at the end of the decade with an HM Revenue and Customs winding-up order in 2010 and relegation to the third tier in 2011.
 The taxation issue was resolved by local businessman Trevor Hemmings, already a shareholder, who bought a controlling interest in June 2010.
-The team were promoted again, via the play-offs, in 2015 and have been well-placed in the EFL Championship since then.
+The team were promoted again, via the play-offs, in 2015 and have remained in the EFL Championship since then, with a highest finishing position of 7th in the 2017–18 season.

+Preston North End reached the 2024–25 FA Cup quarter-finals but they lost 3–0 against Aston Villa at Deepdale.

+Ground

 Deepdale was the original cricket club's home from 1875 and has been a football venue from 1878.
 It is the world's oldest football ground in terms of continuous use by a club in a major league.
+The biggest attendance seen was 42,684 for a Division One clash with Arsenal in April 1938.

-When Baxi took control, it embarked on an investment programme which had the main goal of upgrading Deepdale into a modern stadium.
+When Baxi took control, it embarked on an investment programme between 1996 and 2009 with the aim of upgrading Deepdale into a modern stadium.
 The old ground was demolished and rebuilt in four stages and the last of the new stands was opened in 2008.
-Part of the redevelopment was the original National Football Museum which opened at Deepdale in 2001, but it was relocated to Manchester in 2012 after being closed for two years.

-Ground

-The site of the current Deepdale stadium was first leased by the club in 1875 and was first used for association football in 1878.
-The biggest attendance seen was 42,684 for a Division One clash with Arsenal in April 1938.
-Following a complete reconstruction between 1996 and 2009, the stadium has a seated capacity of 23,404.
+The stadium has a seated capacity of 23,404.
 The current pitch dimensions are 110 x 75 yards.

+Part of the Baxi-funded redevelopment was the original National Football Museum, which opened at Deepdale in 2001 but was relocated to Manchester in 2012 after being closed for two years.